Serre Chevalier Bike Park Guide — Runs, Lifts & What to Expect

 Getting There and Lift Access

-The bike park is accessed by the Serre Ratier gondola, which departs from the Chantemerle base.
-The gondola carries bikes in the cabin or on external racks.
-A bike park day pass is required on top of any rental fee and is sold at the gondola base.
-The gondola runs daily from late June through mid-August, and weekends only in early June and late September.
+The bike park runs from the Serre Ratier gondola in Chantemerle.
+Bikes travel in the cabin or on external racks.
+A day pass is required on top of bike rental and is sold at the gondola base.
+The gondola runs daily from late June through mid-August, then weekends only in early June and late September.

 Runs by Difficulty

-The park covers a wide range of ability levels.
-Don't skip the easier runs on your first visit — they give you a feel for the terrain before committing to the steeper lines.
+The park covers a wide range.
+Don't skip the easier runs on your first visit — they give you a feel for the terrain and surface before committing to steeper lines.

-Bike choice matters in the park.
-A trail hardtail works on green and blue; red and black runs reward a full-suspension bike.
-Dedicated downhill bikes are available in Chantemerle for riders spending most of their time on the most challenging runs.
+Bike choice matters.
+A trail hardtail handles green and blue; red and black reward a full-suspension bike.
+Dedicated downhill bikes are available in Chantemerle for riders spending most of their time on the hardest runs.
 See the downhill bike rental guide for specs and prices.

-The Chantemerle gondola base has a good range of facilities.
-Most of what you need is within a short walk of the gondola station.
+Most of what you need is within a short walk of the gondola station in Chantemerle.

-A few things that make your first bike park day significantly better.
-For help choosing the right rental bike beforehand, see the main rental guide.
+A few things that make the day significantly better.
+For help choosing the right rental bike, see the main rental guide.

 Frequently Asked Questions